tardate/LittleArduinoProjects/Electronics101/SCRLatch/README.md

 In practice, I'm seeing 436µA I(gt) - perfect; the difference is explained by V(gt) actually being around 0.7V under this load.

+The 1MΩ pull-down resistor R3 is not required for the gate to operate - it's only included to ensure a clean signal for the scope, rather than let the gate float.

 #### 2. Designing for sufficient load current

 For my LED load, I'm using a blue LED with a forward voltage (Vf) of around 3.1V.